bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ### Using custom form components

-The scope contains attributes and event handlers that can be directly bound to _most_ custom inputs or select components (the event handlers accept both a string tag value _or_ a native event object).
+The scope contains attributes and event handlers that can be directly bound to _most_ custom inputs or select components (the event handlers accept either a string tag value _or_ a native event object).
+Any component that emits `input` as characters are typed, and (optionally) emits `change` when the input value changes (i.e on blur or select), and uses the prop `value` as the v-model, should work without modification.

 In this example, we are using the [`<b-form-tag>` helper component](#b-form-tag-helper-component), but feel free to render tags using standard HTML or components.